-AI is already touching journalism in several ways, from gathering through distribution, and bigger changes are ahead, writes LSE professor Charlie Beckett after hearing from 70 practitioners around the world.
-He’s been researching the ‘state of play and state of mind’ regarding AI in journalism in a sweeping study undertaken by POLIS, the journalism think-tank he heads at LSE, together with the Google News Initiative.
+AI is touching journalism in several ways, from gathering through distribution, and bigger changes are ahead, writes LSE professor Charlie Beckett.
+He’s canvassed 70 practitioners around the world about AI and journalism, researching the ‘state of play and state of mind’ in a sweeping study by POLIS, the journalism think-tank he heads at LSE.
+It’s supported by the Google News Initiative.

-The full report is expected in mid-November.
-This piece reads like a useful executive summary of what’s to come.
+The full report is due in mid-November.
+This piece reads like a preview of at least some of the themes to come:

 - Positives: Individual ingenuity and possibilities for beneficial effects